 Complications Surrounding the Use of Forceps in Labor

 Birth injuries can occur for a plethora of reasons.
 Alas, the improper use of forceps can leave babies with life-changing injuries.
 In many cases, babies require long-term treatment, therapy, and medical equipment.
 Considering how forceps are used during the birthing process, it is no surprise that many babies suffer injuries to the head, neck, and upper body areas.
-Some of the most common injuries and complications associated with forceps delivery injuries include:
+Some of the most common injuries and complications include:

 - Brain damage